 Finally, Jon runs a small business as a registered exercise professional (REPS) as a specialist Indoor Cycling Instructor (aka Spinning).

-Karen Kear is a Senior Lecturer in the School of Computing and Communications of the Open University.
+Karen Kear is a Professor of Online Education in the School of Computing and Communications of the Open University.
 She joined the Open University in 1994 as an educational software designer, and became a lecturer in IT two years later.
 She was an Open University tutor for several years, teaching on modules which pioneered the use of online communication with students.
 Karen has previously worked as, a scientific software developer for BP Exploration and a theoretical physicist for the UK Atomic Energy Authority.

 Karen's undergraduate study was at Cambridge University UK, where she gained a BA (and subsequently an MA) in theoretical physics.
 She also has an MSc in Information Technology from Keele University UK (where she gained Best Dissertation award from the BCS) and a PhD from the Open University (studied part-time while working for the OU).
 Karen’s PhD investigated the design of online communication systems, researched from the perspectives of students and teachers.

 Karen has more than 20 years’ experience of creating and presenting distance learning modules for the Open University.
 All of these involved online communication, together with a variety of other modes of technology enhanced learning.

 Karen is a Senior Fellow of the UK's Higher Education Academy, and is an active researcher in the field of e-learning.
 She is the author of Online and Social Networking Communities: a best practice guide for educators, and co-editor of Online Communication and Collaboration: A Reader, both books published by Routledge.

 Further information can be found at https://www.open.ac.uk/people/klk2.